Bastelschlumpf/SnorkTracker/README.md

    The board has an resistor divider to scan the 'power supply voltage' and a BME280 sensor to read the temperature, humidity and pressure.

-   It can works on a typically car battery voltage from 10V to 16V.
+   The module operates with a supply voltage of approx. 6V to 16V.
+Perfect for a car battery.

    For saving power the 'supply voltage' can be used to decide if the battery is on loading or not and so the system can configured to go into deep sleep mode which uses only ~0.3mA.

-   With the GSM chip the system can interact with sms commandos to set default values or send current information like gps or temperature.
+   With the GSM chip, the system can interact with SMS commands to set default values or send current information such as GPS or temperature.

+   You can also use the software on a esp8266 chip like the wemos d1 for having a serial console over HTTP if you connect to the D5 and D6 pin.

 ### Disclaimer
    I don't take any responsibility nor liability for using this software nor for the